The 2027 Deadline: What Belgian Employers Need to Know About Mandatory Time Tracking

 Accessible means the data must be retrievable in a usable format on demand, whether during a labor inspection or in the context of an employment dispute.
 Records scattered across disconnected spreadsheets, email chains, or payroll exports without structure do not satisfy this requirement.

 The scope is broad.
-The obligation applies to employees working on-site, in hybrid arrangements, and fully remotely.
-It applies to full-time and part-time contracts.
-It requires daily granularity: a record of when work began and ended each day, not weekly summaries or rounded monthly totals.
+The obligation applies to on-site, hybrid, and fully remote employees; to full-time and part-time contracts; and requires daily granularity: a record of when work began and ended each day, not weekly summaries or rounded monthly totals.
 Retention requirements add a further dimension; the records must be kept for a defined minimum period and remain available for audit throughout.

 What does not qualify as compliant: